 |

-ensure that there was no mixing around the lens, the model and anywhere in between.
 Upstream line consisted of typical salt water Swiss cheese passages interspersed with huge somewhat decorated rooms.
 We only made it to the first room and spent most of our time there as most of the room was high enough to avoid the halocline.
 Downstream had same very interesting structures amidst the typical Swiss cheese formations.
 Coming in and out of halocline, I could not believe my eyes for a second.
 There, in the middle of the cave stood little huts, one small and a bigger one behind it.
 After asking around, we discovered that those were crusts that were once formed on the bottom around some sediment, but eventually the sediment washed out and the crusts were left it looked very foreign and was certainly one of the highlights.
 Second highlight of that

 dive was an air pocket.
 We knew we were coming close when the crystal clear blue water